Bartending tips are the sign of a happy customer; a nice tip really affirms the job you’re doing and can energise you during a busy service.

 The rise of card use for payments has seen a steep fall in cash tips.
 Bars and bartenders alike have felt the effects of this, with significant decreases.

 It’s no wonder customers have moved to card.
 It takes a few seconds to pay, simple and no need to carry annoying pieces of change.
 Unfortunately, it’s these annoying bits of change that make up bartending tips.
 Bartenders now have to keep in mind that cash tips may be a bit harder to come by in this digitalised world.

 Bad bar managers

 It might be hard to believe but these awful people do exist.
-A bar manager that takes the tips of their hard-working bartender and staff, the very people supplying the customer’s excellent experience, are bang out of order.
+A bar manager that takes the tips of their hard-working bartender and staff, the very people supplying the customer’s excellent experience, is bang out of order.
 It’s totally unfair but it may be something you experience.

 The best thing to do would be to tell the customer exactly where the tips go.
 By magic, you should notice how empty the tips jar becomes, to your manager’s surprise.
-Hopefully, over time they might realise why the tips are down.
+Hopefully, over time they might realise why the bartending tips are down.